Manik Saha

-Manik Saha (born 8 January 1953) is an Indian politician serving as the Chief Minister of Tripura and leader of the house in state assembly.
-He represents the Town Bordowali Assembly constituency in the Tripura Legislative Assembly since 26 June 2022.
-He was also the member of Rajya Sabha from Tripura in 2022 until he became Chief Minister, and the President of Bharatiya Janata Party, Tripura from 2020 to 2022.
-He has been a member of Bharatiya Janata Party since 2016 and was a member of Indian National Congress before 2016.
+Manik Saha (born 8 January 1953) is an Indian politician serving as the Chief Minister of Tripura and leader of the house in the Tripura Legislative Assembly.
+He has represented the Town Bordowali Assembly constituency in the Tripura Legislative Assembly since 26 June 2022.
+He was also a member of the Rajya Sabha from Tripura in 2022 until he became Chief Minister, and the President of Bharatiya Janata Party, Tripura from 2020 to 2022.
+He has been a member of the Bharatiya Janata Party since 2016 and was a member of the Indian National Congress before 2016.

 Political career

-Saha was a member of Indian National Congress before joining Bharatiya Janata Party in 2016.
+Saha was a member of the Indian National Congress before joining the Bharatiya Janata Party in 2016.
 He became the President of the Bharatiya Janata Party, Tripura unit in 2020 till 2022.
 In June 2022, Saha was elected as an MLA.
 He is strongly critical of communism in Tripura.
-He declared himself anti-communist and a committed capitalist.
+He declared himself an anti-communist and a committed capitalist.

 Chief Minister of Tripura

 On 14 May 2022, just a year before assembly polls in the state, Biplab Kumar Deb resigned from his post.
 After a hurriedly called legislature party meeting, BJP announced Saha's name as his successor and said he would extend cooperation to the new chief minister.
 Saha took oath as the 11th Chief Minister of Tripura on 15 May 2022.